Sickotoy

-Alexandru Cotoi, also known as SICKOTOY or Alex Cotoi is a Romanian sound producer, composer, and DJ.
-He is best known as the co-founder of the Global Records label and for his collaborations with numerous singers (including Delia, Irina Rimes, Inna, and Alexandra Stan).
+Alexandru (Alex) Cotoi, known professionally as Sickotoy (stylised in all capitals) is a Romanian sound producer, composer, and DJ.
+He is widely known for his work with many singers such as Delia, Inna, Irina Rimes and Alexandra Stan; collaborates with the Global Records label.
 Under the pseudonym Sickotoy, he released the commercially successful songs "Addicted" and "You Don't Love Me" in 2019 with Minelli and Roxen, respectively, which reached the top three on the Romanian Airplay 100 chart.

 Early life and career

 Cotoi wrote his first songs in 2003.
 In October 2007, he formed the music group Sonichouse with Radu Dumitriu, Răzvan Gorcinski, and Victor Bourosu, having met while being part of and performing alongside Morandi.
 During his time as a member of Sonichouse, Cotoi adopted the nickname of Kotto.
 Sonichouse released their only album, titled Supersonic, on 16 April 2011.
 The group stopped releasing music once Bourosu chose to pursue a solo career.

 In 2022, he was a jury member on One True Singer, a music competition that was produced by HBO Max in collaboration with Global Records.